joergelp/IO2_Documentation/MOOC1/en/teacherView.md

 - **Add library**: _At the moment it is used only to provide a script with initial data to **test database exercises**_.

 Click on **Save Exercise** button and access to Exercises list page.
-From there, you be able to edit or delete any exercise created with CodeTest.
+From there, you are able to edit or delete any exercise created with CodeTest.

-### PostgreSQL exercise example:
+### PostgreSQL exercise examples:

 JuezLTI allows create DQL, DDL and DML exercises.
 Next is an example of DDL exercise:
 - **Exercise Title**: `ALTER TABLE: RENAME`